 8. Finally, in order to avoid any problems, companies are obligated to install preventive measures in order to better protect the personal data of their customers.

 In the event your company is found to be violating the new rules of the GDPR, you might be charged with a fine between 2 and 4 percent of the total revenue of your company or up to $20 million Euros if you’re found guilty of a more serious violation.
-Here’s the whole text of the regulation, take your time and read it at least once, as it might save you from a lot of troubles!
+Here’s an infographic from Devskiller and EY about GDPR that will give you an overview of the regulation and also a perspective on how it affects business functions like recruitment.

 As an email marketer or an email marketing firm, the main thing that you need to be aware of in order to comply with the laws of the newly installed GDPR is that there’s this new definition for consent, or what we call “opting in”.
 After you’ve asked for consent from the individual in order to process his personal data, the latter must give it back to you freely, in the shape of a clearly stated “affirmative action”, as stipulated in the law.

 Put in different words, you need opting in to be a part of the process, not just a minor step that you sometimes ask for in regard to people’s personal data, as implied by the GDPR.
 As a business, if asked, you’ll be required to show proof about the client affirmatively opting in about your ability to use or process his personal information.

 In the past, you were able to do everything described above with a simple passive opt-in, which meant that everytime you were asking an individual for personal data, him or her complying with the regulation and therefore the use of the data by your firm was already agreed upon by default.
 For example, a checkbox would be installed at the end of the form and the user would just uncheck it if he or she was not in agreement with the terms.